So You’re Going to Shenzhen!

 Huanggang

 Adjacent to the Futian Port border crossing, the Huanggang Port (皇岗口岸) is the only border that provides 24-hour service.
 You’ll find this border especially helpful if you’re traveling back to Shenzhen late, perhaps after arriving on a redeye flight to Hong Kong Airport (HKG).
-As this border has vehicle access, it’s also perfect for visitors choosing to travel in the comfort of a 24-hour private car service with a professional local driver.
+As this border has vehicle access, it’s also perfect for visitors choosing to travel in the comfort of a 24-hour Hong Kong Airport transfer service to Shenzhen with a professional local driver.

 Shenzhen Bay